Mattilsynet/datomic-gcp-tf/README.md

 A Terraform module, a Docker image, and an Ansible collection to run a Datomic transactor on Google Cloud Platform (GCP) with a managed SQL storage backend.

+NB!
+We've found that the managed SQL instance doesn't add a lot.
+It makes the setup more expensive, as well as slower due to the extra layer of VPC peering.
+We recommend usign [Datomic on GCP with a local Postgres](https://github.com/Mattilsynet/datomic-gcp-psql-tf) instead.
+It is similar to this setup, but simpler to work with, cheaper, and faster.

 ## Overview

 The Terraform module installs the following resources (see [main.tf](./main.tf)